hyperledger-archives/indy-sdk/docs/how-tos/how-to-add-a-new-API-call.md

 ```
 In the function you should put business logic of your call.
 Notice, that if you have some functionality that can be reused later by other commands, you should put it into the service and execute service call in the function.

+Services should stay independent from each other and so should CommandExecutors.
+You can include Services into CommandExecutors.